UK's 'Mr. Brexit' Nigel Farage eyes EU election success | DW | 20.05.2019

 Frustration over handling of Brexit

 Change UK is a pan-party alliance of British lawmakers from both the Labour and Conservative parties.
 What unites them is their frustration about their respective parties' inefficient way of dealing with Brexit.
 That's why they're campaign for a second referendum.
-This is the first the time the party is competing in the European Parliamentary elections.
+This is the first the time the party has competed in the European Parliamentary elections.

 But unlike Farage's exuberant campaign event in Wales, far fewer people have turned up to hear Johnson speak in Bath.
 She says she can understand why many Brits are fed up with the status-quo and now want to finally leave the EU because they're sick and tired of the topic.